Best PDF Tools Without Login or Signup: The Complete 2026 List

 Why do some free PDF tools add watermarks while LazyPDF does not?

 Watermarks on free PDF outputs are a conversion funnel tactic: they degrade output quality to pressure users into paid subscriptions.
 LazyPDF's business model does not depend on this friction — the same tool quality is available to all users regardless of account status.
-Watermarks would also violate the implicit user contract of tools marketed as free.
+Watermarks would violate the implicit user contract of tools marketed as free.

 Is LazyPDF safe to use for confidential business documents?